 Modified Gross Lease

-A Modified Gross Lease is one of the most common types because the tenant is responsible for payment of a bass rental amount; plus some portion of the expenses required to operate the property.
+A Modified Gross Lease is one of the most common commercial real estate lease types because the tenant is responsible for payment of a bass rental amount; plus some portion of the expenses required to operate the property.
 These expenses are referred to as the “Common Area Maintenance” or “CAM” charges and they are typically in proportion to the percentage of space that the tenant leases.
 For example, if a tenant leases 25% of the total space in a property, they may be responsible for 25% of the Common Area Maintenance charges.

-The exact expenses and the exact percentage that the tenant is responsible for may vary widely from one lease to another and is highly dependent on the type of property and its location.
+The exact expenses and the exact percentage that the tenant is responsible for may vary widely from one modified gross lease to another and is highly dependent on the type of property and its location.
 For example, a tenant leasing space in Denver may be responsible for their share of snow removal costs whereas a tenant in Miami will have no such expense.

 In a Net Lease, the tenant is responsible for paying a base rental amount plus some portion of the three major operating expenses, insurance, taxes, and maintenance.
 There are four variations of the Net Lease that align to the amount of operating expenses paid: